Click here to learn how to start and manage your own project!

 I-81 Viaduct Project Recommendations

 We’re advocating for a series of suggestions for improvements to the NYSDOT I-81 Project designs in Syracuse.
-The Syracuse Urbanism Club’s official statement is available now.
+The Syracuse Urbanism Collective’s official statement is available now.
 To learn more about the NYSDOT’s I-81 Viaduct Project, visit https://webapps.dot.ny.gov/i-81-viaduct-project.
+Managed by Baxter Hankin.

 Onondaga Creekwalk Wayfinding